mirusser/Simple-Weather-Site/README.md

 - PostgreSQL – available for services that use it (optional depending on your config).

-- MongoDB – used by IconService and SignalRServer.
+- MongoDB – used by WeatherHistoryService, IconService and SignalRServer.

-- Redis – caching/health checks.
+- Redis – caching.

 - RabbitMQ – messaging transport for MassTransit.